cwintermute/Zabbix-Templates/MikroTik/README.md

 - Has module Vendor, Serial and Wavelength monitoring options available.
   - To activate, go to Item prototypes for "SFP/SFP+ interface discovery" and enable the options you woud like.

+### To-Do

+- Make descriptions of the Item Prototypes more useful.
+Currently just quick descriptions and the MIB info.

+- Add filtering to not process interfaces that don't report any statistics.

 ### Versions

 - 0.1a - Initial hacked together version.
 Heavily inspired by the "MikroTik by SNMP" template.